What is the meaning of ESTJ?

 With so much emphasis placed on efficiency and security, ESTJs almost always prefer the sure option to the innovative alternative, without bothering to investigate whether it might create a better result.

-ESTJs can be impatient and judgemental with others who choose to embrace unconventional lifestyles.
+ESTJs can sometimes be impatient and judgemental with others who choose to embrace unconventional lifestyles.
 Some ESTJs may even see it as their duty to set the record straight, sure that they know the moral and social “right way to do things.”
 This behavior can become a significant problem, and people with this personality type should practice acknowledging that there is often more than one right way to accomplish a task, that snap judgments don't always capture the whole truth.

-What are the hobbies and interests of ESTJs?
+What are the special interests of ESTJs?

-Although ESTJs can find it hard to drag themselves away from work, it is not unusual for them to bring the same level of dedication to their personal life as they do their professional one.
+Although ESTJs can find it hard to drag themselves away from work, it is not unusual for them to bring the same level of dedication to their personal life as in their professional one.
 The ultimate project completer, an ESTJ has likely ensured that everything is up to standard in their own home before branching out to help others with their practical leadership skills.

 Wanting to build an aquarium or organize a community garden?
 The ESTJ will find a way to fit both into their growing list of fun ways to fill their time.
 Alternatively, ESTJs can also benefit from forced relaxation from time to time, to prevent overworking themselves in their free time.